City of Detroit

 Mental Health in Detroit

 For many in the Detroit area, poverty is a primary concern.
 Unfortunately, poverty often co-occurs with mental illness, substance abuse, or both.
-After seeing a rapid decline in poverty throughout the 1990s,2 Detroit has seen a rapid increase in poverty since the recession of the late 2000s.
-Today, a whopping 38.1 percent of Detroit's residents live below the poverty line.
-The population of Detroit is also overwhelmingly African-American.3 Unfortunately, this is a population that is grossly under-served by mental health services and as a result, mental health problems are very common in Detroit.
+After seeing a rapid decline in the number of poor people throughout the 1990s,2 Detroit has seen a rapid increase since the recession of the late 2000s.
+Today, over 38 percent of Detroit's residents live below the poverty line.
+The population of Detroit is also overwhelmingly African-American.3 Unfortunately, this is a population that is grossly under-served by mental health services and as a result, mental health issues are very common in the city.

 1. U.S. Climate Data.
 (2014).
 Climate - Detroit, Michigan.

 Retrieved from http://www.usclimatedata.com/climate.php?location=USMI0229

 2. Data Driven Detroit.
 (2011).
 Poverty in Southeast Michigan.

 3. United States Census Bureau.
 (2014).
 State and County Quickfacts - Detroit, Michigan.